ravishan16/lambdaApi/README.md

 # lambdaApi
-AWS Lambda api using chalice
+Boilerplate for AWS Lambda api using chalice